Endpoint security

 Step 4: Antivirus software

-While it’s an old cybersecurity staple, downloading antivirus software can be a good last line of defense when malware passes all other security checks.
-An Antivirus system is a low-cost solution that effectively removes identified malware types (some of which, like ransomware, are prominent in businesses).
-When used in tandem with other cybersecurity solutions, users get a full scope of protection, as threats can be stopped at every stage.
-This is a simple way to increase endpoint protection and fortify the frontline of your network.
+While it’s an old cybersecurity staple, downloading antivirus software can be a strong last line of defense when malware bypasses other security checks.
+An antivirus system is a low-cost solution that effectively removes identified malware types (some of which, like ransomware, are common in businesses).

 How can NordLayer help?